3. Andalusia & Levante

 Day 6.
 Valencia - Barcelona (355 km ~ 220 miles)

-After breakfast you'll have some hours to scroll thru Valencia on your own.
-List of our recommendations:
+After breakfast, you'll have some hours to scroll through Valencia on your own.
+A list of our recommendations:

-• Head for the beach - it’s no secret that Valencia is home to miles and miles of pristine golden sands.
-There’s plenty of space to soak up the sun at one of the two (connected) Blue Flag beaches, Playa de la Malvarrosa and Playa de las Arenas.
-In summer, many beach bars open up alongside, creating a fun atmosphere.
+• Head for the beach.
+It's no secret that Valencia is home to miles and miles of pristine golden sands.
+There’s plenty of space to soak up the sun at one of the two (connected) Blue Flag beaches, Playa de la Malvarrosa or Playa de las Arenas.
+In summer, many beach bars open up alongside each other, creating a fun atmosphere.

-• El Carmen Street Art - it’s completely free to explore the stunning Old Town of Valencia, and after checking out the architecture, head to the bohemian northern barrio of El Carmen to see the incredible art murals lining its walls.
+• El Carmen Street Art: It's completely free to explore the stunning Old Town of Valencia, and after checking out the architecture, head to the bohemian northern barrio of El Carmen to see the incredible art murals lining its walls.
 Local and international artists have turned the area’s crumbling buildings into their own outdoor canvas, often making statements about politics or local life.
-See huge murals around main square Plaça del Tossal and around Carrer d’En Gordo, with its abandoned, crumbling buildings.
+See huge murals around the main square, Plaça del Tossal, and around Carrer d’En Gordo, with its abandoned, crumbling buildings.

-On the second half of the day, completing the full circle, we'll get back to the place where we started from - Barcelona.
+On the second half of the day, after completing the full circle, we'll get back to the place where we started from: Barcelona.

 End of services.